 We have a number of different payment methods available for you to pay your rent for temporary accommodation:

-If your rent payment card is lost or stolen, you can ask for a new one on 020 8379 1000.
+If your rent payment card is lost or stolen, you can ask for a new one on 020 8379 1000 (option 4).
 You will need to tell us your address and rent account number, which can be found on letters about your rent.

-You can ask for your rent statement to be sent to you by post by calling 020 8379 1000.
+You can ask for your rent statement to be sent to you by post by calling 020 8379 1000 (option 4).
 Have your rent payment card ready as you will need to tell us your rent account number.